 Exposé by Kenneth Hardison

 It’s a tragic fact that motorcycle policies aren’t required by law to cover what most people think is pretty basic stuff.
+It’s not uncommon to ask, “is motorcycle insurance expensive” however asking what it actually covers needs to be asked more often!

 For example, in many states there’s no requirement they cover YOUR injuries or damages if you are in an accident unless you know what to ask for!
 They don’t have to pay for the repairs or protect you from uninsured motorists in an accident either!